-As it is shown in the diagram above (Figure 8), when the user wants to show or filter devices a GET request from GUI is sent to Thing Directory and the returned data is translated from JSON-LD format to model that can be presented in the platform.
-A similar flow occurs when the user registers a new thing through a dedicated window in GUI.
+As shown in Figure 3-3, when the user wants to show or filter devices a GET request from the GUI is sent to Thing Directory and the returned data is translated from JSON-LD format to model that can be presented in the platform.
+A similar flow occurs when the user registers a new thing through a dedicated window in the GUI.
 The definition of Thing Description in JSON-LD standard is sent by the POST method directly to Thing Directory where is validated and added to the existing list.